shantnu/Path/content/index.md

 As a mini followup, read how the Course helped me with my job hunting.
-[Interviewing Spiritually](Interviewing-Spiritually)
+[A Meditation to Deal with Stressful Job Interviews](Interviewing-Spiritually)